dimkr/nss-tls/README.md

     [global]
     resolvers=https://cloudflare-dns.com/dns-query

-nss-tlsd looks for nss-tls.conf in user's home directory (usually under .config, but only when running as an unprivileged user) and the system configuration file directory (usually /etc).
+nss-tlsd looks for nss-tls.conf in user's home directory (only when running as an unprivileged user; usually under .config) and the system configuration file directory (usually /etc).
 If both files exist, nss-tlsd prefers the user's one.

 nss-tlsd monitors the chosen configuration file for changes and deletion, so changes are applied without having to restart nss-tlsd.